-- (1) submit an application for undergraduate admission; - (2) achieve an acceptable score on either the Graduate Records Examination (900 or better) or on the Miller Analogies Test (40 or better); - (3) satisfactory results on the graduate nursing program English assessment test; - (2) submit two letters of recommendation from professional referees; - (5) complete an undergraduate course in statistics within the last 5 years; and - (6) meet with the director for the graduate specialty in which the student is interested. - See additional information under Graduate Admission Requirements.
+- submit an application for the graduate program, seamless option.
+Note: Admission to the undergraduate and graduate programs are required for this option; - (2) All applicants who have a GPA of 3.2 or greater will not be required to take the GRE/MAT.
+If an applicant's GPA is lower that 3.2, the applicant will be required to take the GRE?MAT for admission to the master's program.
+An acceptable score on either the Graduate Records Examination (900 or better) or on the Miller Analogies Test (40 or better) is required. - satisfactory results on the graduate nursing program English assessment test; - (4) submit two letters of recommendation: one from a from professional referee and one from the associate dean/director of the school where your BSN was awarded; - (5) successful completion (within the last five years) of a statistics course which included descriptive and inferential methods; and - (6) meet with the director for the MSN Specializations.

+See additional information under Graduate Admission Requirements.

+Continuation:

-Continuation: To remain eligible to continue through this option, R.N. students must:
+To remain eligible to continue through this option, R.N. students must:

-- (1) maintain at least a 3.00 GPA; and - (2) earn a B or better in each nursing course (undergraduate and graduate).
+- (1) maintain at least a 3.00 GPA; and - earn a B or better in each nursing course (undergraduate and graduate).